thempatel/streamvbyte-simdgo/README.md

 MSB pack operation later on, it will result in a 2-bit control value of `0b11`, which is what we want.

 Third, for 1 and 2 byte integers, it has no effect.
-This is great for 2-byte values since the MSB will remain on and 1 byte values will not have any MSB on anyways so it is effectively a noop in both scenarios.
+This is great for 2-byte values since the MSB will remain on and 1 byte values will not have any MSB on anyways, so it is effectively a noop in both scenarios.

 ```
 00000000 00000000 00000000 11111111 // control bits stream (original 1234)